nba-emu/NanoBoyAdvance/DREAMCAST.md

 Switching profiles overwrites Frame skip and Audio buffer; adjust those rows afterward to fine-tune within a profile.

+Large ROMs defaults to **Off** for stock Dreamcast memory budgets.
+Leave it off for retail hardware; enable it only when testing a 32 MB RAM mod or emulator configuration known to have the extra memory headroom.

 ### FPS Overlay / Benchmarking

 Enable **Show FPS** in settings to overlay the measured display frame rate in the top-left corner during play.
 The reading is averaged once per second by the frame limiter.
+The overlay also shows `PG`, the number of ROM page-cache misses since the previous FPS sample.
 A title running at full speed reports ~59.7 FPS (the GBA's native rate); sustained readings below that indicate the SH4 cannot keep up at the current profile.

 ### Repeatable Benchmark Workflow